navidrome/website/content/en/docs/usage/integration/external-services.md

   - /docs/usage/external-integrations/
 ---

 Navidrome uses external services (through **agents**) to enrich your music library with artist biographies, images, album covers, similar artists, and more.
-Multiple agents can be configured, and they are tried in priority order — if one fails or returns no results, the next one is tried.
+Multiple agents can be configured, and they are tried in priority order.
+If one fails or returns no results, the next one is tried.

 ## How Agents Work